Rothko Chapel: History

 In 1964 Rothko was commissioned by John and Dominique de Menil (also founders of the nearby Menil Collection) to create a meditative space filled with his paintings.
 The works are site-specific, one of the requirements of the program.
 As Rothko was given creative license on the design of the structure, he clashed with the project's original architect, Philip Johnson over the plans for the chapel.
 The plans went through several revisions and architects.
 Rothko continued to work first with Howard Barnstone and then with Eugene Aubry, but ultimately he did not live to see the chapel's completion in 1971.
 After a long struggle with depression, Rothko died by suicide in his New York studio on February 25, 1970.

 From 1973 onward, the Rothko Chapel doubled as a center for colloquiums aimed at fostering mutual understanding on issues affecting justice and freedom throughout the world.
 The first colloquium drew scholars from Lebanon, Iran, India, Pakistan, Nigeria, Japan, Italy, the United States and Canada.
 In 1981, it initiated “The Rothko Chapel Awards to Commitment to Truth and Freedom."
 In 1986, a second award was established to honor and emulate the spirit of Óscar Romero, Archbishop of San Salvador, who was murdered on March 24, 1980.
 These Rothko Chapel Awards have recognized individuals and organizations who, at great risk, denounce violations of human rights.
 In 1991 the Rothko Chapel marked its 20th anniversary with a joint award with the Carter-Menil Human Rights Foundation, founded in 1986 with former President Jimmy Carter.
 Nelson Mandela was the keynote speaker and received the special Rothko Chapel award.

 In early 1999, the Rothko Chapel closed for a major renovation.
 The paintings had been exhibiting premature signs of age, and the largest could not be removed for treatment.
 In 2000, the chapel reopened after an 18-month, $1.8 million renovation, with the artist's paintings newly restored.

 In May 2018, museum staff discovered the Chapel had been vandalized.
 White paint was spilled near the Chapel's entrance and in the reflecting pool surrounding the Broken Obelisk sculpture.
 Handbills had been strewn around the grounds and pool that read "It's okay to be white", an alt-right slogan.

 For its fiftieth anniversary in 2021, the Rothko Chapel underwent $30 million in restoration to hew nearer the original plan.
-The 2019-2021 work removed the baffled skylight in favor of a new louvered skylight designed by George Sexton Associates; re-landscaped nearby lawns and fencing; removed glass doors; and added a new visitor's center designed by Architecture Research Office.
+The 2019-2021 work removed the baffled skylight in favor of a new louvered skylight designed by George Sexton Associates; re-landscaped nearby lawns and fencing; removed glass doors; and added a new visitor center designed by Architecture Research Office.

 In July 2024, the Rothko Chapel suffered extensive damage from stormwater during Hurricane Beryl.
 Three of Rothko's murals were damaged, along with the chapel's ceiling and walls.
 The chapel was closed in August 2024 for renovations and restoration.
 The building reopened in December 2024 after reparative work was completed.